Welcome to the Meditate or Die Newsletter.

 But it was a grind to be sure!
-What saved me during the last three weeks was a good walk with family.
+What saved me during the last three weeks was a good walk.

-Indeed, each day, or as often as we can, my wife and I walk our dog Molly.
+Indeed, each day, I walk our dog Molly.
 We take the same path.
 And walk the same way—every day.
-And on our way home, we walk past a home with two big and angry dogs.
+And on my way home, we walk past a home with two big and angry dogs.

 Why am I telling you this?
 Because it illustrates the idea that what we “see” to be the “truth” is not always the truth.
 That is to say, the mind, or at least my mind, can be like an angry dog at times!

 And we all know, you cannot argue with a mad dog!

 Not that I am angry, but rather, my mind can get caught in the belief that what is standing in front of me, metaphorically speaking, is a threat.